 With UCS 5.0 support for the Nagios server component has been discontinued.
-Yet, the systems can still be monitored, e.g. by UCS 4.4 Nagios servers, as described in the UCS 4.4 manual.
+Yet, the systems can still be monitored via NRPE.

 In addition to the standard plugins provided with the installation of the univention-nagios-client package, additional plugins can be subsequently installed with the following packages: